peterchappell/peterchappell.github.io/_case_studies/keepatally.markdown

 github: https://github.com/peterchappell/keepatally
 intro: Whilst on "holidays" I built this fun little project so that I could have a play with React and Firebase.
 It allows you to set up and keep tallies... of... things.
 screenshots:
+  - src: keepatally-main.png
+    alt: The Keep a tally logo
+  - src: keepatally-3.jpg
+    alt: A sample tally in desktop viewport
+  - src: keepatally-2.jpg
+    alt: Creating a new tally in mobile viewport
   - src: keepatally-1.jpg
     alt: The Keep a tally home page.
 ---